Start a FIRST Tech Challenge Team

 |Starter Kit Quality

 Ordering the FTC Kit through the storefront means teams can take advantage of specialized discounts FIRST has negotiated for REV or Tetrix kits.
 Or you can choose to order directly from a supplier who offers discounts to FTC teams (ServoCity or goBILDA).
 AndyMark is a great place to find parts including motors and wheels.

 Some Canadian teams order their equipment through Studica who carries parts from Tetrix and AndyMark, or through the Robot Shop.
 Rev has a Canadian distributor to make it easier for Canadian teams to order their products.

 Teams often ask which kit they should start with.
 There’s no easy answer to that question.
 Each team has a unique set of resources (mentors, equipment, and finances).
 You will have to pick the kit that is right for your team.
 Here is some information that can help you with that choice.
 Unfortunately, it hasn’t been updated in a couple of years but it does provide more description about each of the choices.

 The FIRST Tech Challenge Season starts with Kickoff is in September with competitions starting in November.
-In the fall, we run workshops that can help your team learn how to build their robot and get ready for the League events.
+In the fall, we run workshops that can help your team learn how to build their robot and get ready for events.
 Videos of our past Workshops are available on YouTube.
 Qualifying tournaments will be held in January, with a BC Championship in February.
 The global FIRST Championship is in April.

 If it all seems confusing, ask for help.
 FIRST BC has volunteers who are familiar with starting FTC teams and can help you.
 Many of our experienced FTC teams are happy to meet with new teams and answer questions.
 Check out the local FTC Team Resources page.
 Use the Contact Us page with the message directed to FIRST Tech Challenge to ask your questions.